slimefolf/calctale/README.md

 Undertale for the TI-84+ CE.
 This is an unofficial port of Undertale for the TI-84+ CE graphing calculator.

+Unafilliated with Toby Fox or the Undertale development team

+All properties are owned by Toby Fox, and this is simply a fan work to get it in the hands of bored students

 ### Feature checklist
 - ~~walking~~